Terracotta pots are the most recognizable and common plant containers.

 Benefits of Terracotta Pots

-Affordability: Terracotta pots are available in a wide variety of shapes and sizes with affordable prices compared to other types of planters and containers.
+Affordability: Terracotta pots are available in a wide variety of shapes and sizes at affordable prices compared to other types of planters and containers.

 Insulation: Using a terracotta pot will slow down the heat transfer between soil and the external environment to avoid a sudden temperature change.